Sonic-Amiga/ESP8266-Faikin/Tools/Simulators/CN_WIRED/README.md

 This simulator is a development tool, intended for debugging Faikin code in the absense of a compatible air conditioner.
 It also aids protocol reverse engineering.

-Please note that at the moment CN_WIRED protocol is in the process of reverse engineering.
-Not all the details are clear.

 # Build requirements

 In order to build this code, a Qt framework (https://www.qt.io/product/framework) is required.
 On Windows